 Towards the end of chapter two, Zash will suggest that the Inquisitor takes an official apprentice from the Korriban Academy for the additional prestige it confers.
 One possible reaction is "Shove it, I already have an apprentice!"
 (Ashara approves +120)

-Likewise, throughout her romance arc with a Male Light Side Inquisitor, they repeatedly respect her wishes to take their relationship slowly, has no traces of their usual snark and display more affection towards her than anyone else in the entire game.
+Likewise, throughout her romance arc with the Inquisitor, he repeatedly respects her wishes to take their relationship slowly, has no traces of his usual snark and display more affection towards her than anyone else in the entire game.

 Out of all the lines in the romance quest, this one is sure to warm the coldest of hearts.